WowOpenBox/website/index.md

 See also the [help](help) page.

-WowOpenBox (WOB) is optimized to be the safest and best solution for Blizzard's World of Warcraft but can also be use to manage multiple windows of other applications or games.
+WowOpenBox (WOB) is optimized to be the safest and best solution for Blizzard's World of Warcraft but can also be use to manage multiple windows of [other applications or games](help#other-games)).

 ## Main features